CodingItWrong/outsidein.dev/docs/vue/3-vertical-slice.md

 As with our component test, we create a local Vue instance and attach Vuex to it.
 Then we create a `describe` block for our load action, which right now just has one test: that it stores the restaurants.
 Note that the test function is `async`, to allow for our stubbed network request.
 Now let's fill that test out.

-We will need some records to be returned by our mocked API:
+We will need some records to be returned by our stubbed API:

 ```diff
  it('stores the restaurants', async () => {